Application details for International Students.

-Moore College of Art & Design welcomes women from around the world to pursue their education in the visual arts here in Philadelphia.
-Approximately 75-80 percent of the international students who complete the application process are accepted.
+Moore College of Art & Design welcomes international women from around the world to pursue their education in the visual arts here in the city of Philadelphia.
+The creative perspectives and diversity of our growing, international student body are valued by Moore’s vibrant community.

 International Baccalaureate (IB) Credit